fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-sparc-datasets-with-soda.md

 These steps only need to be completed once.

 - <a href="../getting-started/download-soda" target="\_blank"> Download and install SODA </a>
 - All SPARC datasets must be uploaded on the Pennsieve data platform.
 Get access to Pennsieve as well as the SPARC organization on Pennsieve by filling out [this form](https://www.wrike.com/frontend/requestforms/index.html?token=eyJhY2NvdW50SWQiOjMyMDM1ODgsInRhc2tGb3JtSWQiOjUwMzQzN30JNDgwNTg4NjU3MjA3Nwk0MTg5ZTY0ODEyZGYxNTU1ZDJkYmU5MzIxNWZiNTQyZWUwZTMzY2U4NDQ5ODI0ZWI0YzZiMWZhNjVhYzgyOTRm).
-We also suggest to request access to the SPARC Airtable sheet through the same form as it will come in handy when your prepare your SPARC metadata files.
 - Download and install the [Pennsieve agent](https://docs.pennsieve.io/docs/uploading-files-programmatically) required to upload files through SODA (ignore the deprecation warning)
-- Watch our [quick video](../getting-started/user-interface) to familiarize yourself with the user interface of SODA (note: optional but recommended)
+- Watch our [quick video](./user-interface.mdx) to familiarize yourself with the user interface of SODA (note: optional but recommended)

 ### B. Curate and share data with SODA